 Contrary to what most people think, deepfake projects are not that hard to spot.
-Although face swapped images & videos sometimes can look really vivid and real, yet researchers at the University of Southern California, and University of California, Berkeley shed some light in this area.
-Researchers from the universities above, are taking a lead by moving forward with new detection technologies.
+Although face-swapped images & videos sometimes can look really vivid and real, researchers at the University of Southern California, and the University of California, Berkeley shed some light on this area.
+Researchers from the universities above are taking a lead by moving forward with new detection technologies.
 Using a machine-learning mechanism that examines soft biometrics, including but not limited to facial quirks and how a person speaks.
 Statistically, they achieve 92 to 96 percent accuracy when it comes to detecting deepfakes.

-Moreover, some other high-tech firms are coming up innovative solutions for a more transparent AI circumstance and protect people from the “dark sides” of deepswaps.
-Some of us are afraid of faceswaps, primarily due to the potential consequences of malicious deepfakes going around wildly on the internet & social medias.
-In this aspect, apparently Twitter and Facebook (Meta) got our backs by banning the use of malicious deepswaps.
+Moreover, some other high-tech firms are coming up with innovative solutions for a more transparent AI circumstance and protecting people from the “dark sides” of deepswaps.
+Some of us are afraid of faceswaps, primarily due to the potential consequences of malicious deepfakes going around wildly on the internet & social media.
+In this aspect, apparently, Twitter and Facebook (Meta) got our backs by banning the use of malicious deepswaps.
 This should be reassuring, especially for those people who are sensitive to their privates leaked, in today’s highly developed online world.

 Additionally, an Amsterdam-based startup, called Deeptrace, is on track to deliver an automated tool capable of face swap identifications.
-This break-through implement will be similar to antivirus software in that it can scan the audiovisual medias in the background.
-This deepswap antivirus technology will be an important milestone of the whole society, as it will most likely embark the metaverse in 10/20 years.
+This breakthrough implementation will be similar to antivirus software in that it can scan the audiovisual media in the background.
+This deepswap antivirus technology will be an important milestone for the whole society, as it will most likely embark on the metaverse in 10/20 years.

 The last organization to join this group effort is the U.S. Defense Advanced Research Projects Agency.
 DARPA is injecting capital into the research of the development of automatic scanning of deepswap technology through a program called Media Forensics, abbreviated as MediFor.

-If you are not familiar with the face swap industry, and have little idea about the difficulty of spotting deepfakes previously, now you should rest assured.
-You have not only the 92 to 96 percentage accuracy, coming from a statistically significant large sample, but also the support from various sources ranging from prestigious academic institutions, popular high-tech giants, and socially responsible NGOs.
+If you are not familiar with the face swap industry and have little idea about the difficulty of spotting deepfakes previously, now you should rest assured.
+You have not only the 92 to 96 percent accuracy, coming from a statistically significant large sample, but also the support from various sources ranging from prestigious academic institutions, popular high-tech giants, and socially responsible NGOs.